yootheme/starter-plugin/README.md

 WORDPRESSMINIMUM='6.2'
 ```

 Upload these files to the `UPDATEURI` URL.
 This URL is where your plugin checks for updates and retrieves the associated download file.
-Ensure the zip archives from the `dist` folder are uploaded to the location specified in `DOWNLOADURL` .
+Ensure the zip archives from the `dist` folder are uploaded to the location specified in `DOWNLOADURL`.

 ## Updating commands and tasks

 The command and task scripts have their own [starter-utils](https://github.com/yootheme/starter-utils) Github repository.
-To update the package to the latest version run `composer update` from time to time.
+To update the package to the latest version, run `composer update` from time to time.

 ## Github